gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Plus whichever other hooks have since been added
 - Possibly expose the cache control hooks as rules too

-## Other things to consider

-- Integration with old DSL.
-- Enforcement of model element lifecycle (eg detect attempts to mutate a model element that has been closed).
-- Configure model elements on demand.
-- Native plugins: allow configuration of a default toolchain, without replacing the default toolchains. e.g. tweak `clang` without discarding `gcc`.
-- Error handling and reporting.
-- IDE integration.
-- Flesh out the JVM language plugins.

-# Old stories

-These need to be garbage collected and reworked ...

 ## Prevent `object.properties` triggering configuration of any deferred configurable properties (GRADLE-2754)

 ## Allow the project version to be determined early in the build configuration